Tom-A-Watson/Blackjack/README.md

 ### Project and My Aims
 The programming project that I chose for the Simple Application assessment was the freestyle game, and in this case, a text-input and output version of the card game, Blackjack.
 I chose this particular game for the project because I felt that it was not overly complex, meanwhile being complex enough to show understanding of basic coding concepts to develop simple application.
 Nonetheless, I was still able to add some cool features to meet the criteria, and also make for a better user experience.

-### Game Instructions
+### <div id="gameInstructions">Game Instructions</div>

   **Running the code from BlueJ**

 Navigate to the class-view window, which should have all classes laid out visually for the user to see.
 Right click the ‘Blackjack’ class (as this contains the main method   for the code to run) and click ‘Compile’.
 Once compiled, right click a second time and click ‘void main (String[] args)’.
 The game should open on a separate window.

   **Running the code from Eclipse**

 Navigate to the Package Explorer on the left of the screen.
 Expand ‘src’  and ‘blackjackpack’ to reveal the classes, and right click the Blackjack.java class.
 Select ‘Run     as’, then from its drop-down menu, click ‘1 Java Application’ and the game should commence in the runtime environment at the bottom of the screen.
 Alternatively, there is a   ‘Run’ button located on the top of the screen, under the ‘Search’ tab, which is more convenient for simpler programs.

 1. Now that the game is up and running, the dealer will give an appropriate greeting depending on the time of day, then will inform you that you have £500 to play with.
 The dealer will then ask much money you would like to bet.
 The starting bet amount can be anything from 0 to 500 pounds.
 Once you have decided how much you are going to bet, type it into the terminal and press Enter.